mcolyer/docker-rpi-airsonos/README.md

 # Acknowledgment
 This image is heavily inspired by [justintime/airsonos](https://github.com/justintime/docker-airsonos).
+Differences in this image are:
+- hypriot/rpi-node:0.10.36 image as base
-This image uses the Hypriot node image as basis and supervisord instead of phusion/baseimage.
+- supervisord instead of phusion/baseimage.

 #  Running the airsonos container
 ``` bash